 The basic criteria for patentability of an invention in India are as follows:

-- Novelty – the invention should be new and not disclosed to the public anywhere in the world in any form or through any medium.
+- Absolute novelty – the invention should be new and not disclosed to the public anywhere in the world in any form or through any medium.

-- Non-obvious – the invention should not be obvious to a person skilled in the art in the relevant area of technology and should involve an inventive feature which is distinctive in nature from the previous inventions made in the same field.
+- Inventive step/non-obviousness – the invention should not be obvious to a person skilled in the art in the relevant area of technology and should involve an inventive feature which is distinctive in nature from the previous inventions made in the same field.

 - Industrial application – the new product or process should be capable of being made or used in an industry and it should have economic significance.